 With the first couple of warm weather days drawing near here in Illinois that means it’s time for one thing, Pre Spawn bass fishing.
 Bass have a biological trigger that kicks in and lets them know it’s time to move up from their deep wintering holes and onto points and structure adjacent to spawning pockets and coves.

 To effectively fish these baits you need the right equipment.
 I prefer a 6’6” Gloomis Crankbait Rod in a Medium action.
 This rod has a moderate fast tip, so that means it won’t load up as fast like those fast action worm rods do.
-For reels I like a fast ratio reel like a Shimano Chonarch reel, because the fast ratio reel allows the angler’s to pick up the slack in the line quick and it will help these baits work more effectively.
+For reels, I like a fast ratio reel like a Shimano Chonarch reel, because the fast ratio reel allows the anglers to pick up the slack in the line quickly and it will help these baits work more effectively.

 Color is very simple because these baits are visible baits, you need at least 24” of water clarity to make these baits effective so that should tell you that your going use shad imitating baits, but be sure to take into consideration cloud cover and wind.
-The cleaner the water the more natural the bait , if you have sunshine use baits with a metallic finish , cloud cover or water that has little color to it use matte color or solid color baits like bone color or firetiger!
+The cleaner the water the more natural the bait, if you have sunshine use baits with a metallic finish, cloud cover, or water that has a little color to it use matte color or solid color baits like bone color or firetiger!

-The retrieve is the key to this bait as Doris Mattox of D&S Lures stated “LET THE FISH TELL YOU HOW THEY WANT IT “so many fisherman stick with the same retrieve and wonder why they don’t get bit.
-Change up your retrieve till you get a bite, once you get bit stay with that retrieve until you stop getting bit than change it up again.
+The retrieve is the key to this bait as Doris Mattox of D&S Lures stated “LET THE FISH TELL YOU HOW THEY WANT IT “so many fishermen stick with the same retrieve and wonder why they don’t get bit.
+Change up your retrieve till you get a bite, once you get bit, stay with that retrieve until you stop getting bit, then change it up again.

 “Remember to change the retrieve of your jerkbait… what works one time may not work the next time as conditions change.”